Ganapathy2324/19CS302_Module_1/Ex no_4.md

-# EX 4 D program to read the age of a person and determine whether he is eligible for marriage (eligible if age ≥ 21).
+# EX 4 C program to read the age of a person and determine whether he is eligible for marriage (eligible if age ≥ 21).
 ## DATE:
 ## Aim:
 To write a C program to read the age of a person and determine whether he is eligible for marriage (eligible if age ≥ 21).